Charles Barnard (castaway)

 Captain Charles Barnard (c.
-1781) was a famous castaway.
+1781) was a castaway.

 In 1812, the British ship Isabella, captained by George Higton, was shipwrecked off Eagle Island (part of the Falkland Islands).
-Most of the crew were rescued by the American sealer Nanina which was built and operated out of the whaling port city of Hudson, NY, and commanded by Captain Charles Barnard.
+Most of the crew were rescued by the American sealer Nanina, which was built and operated out of the whaling port city of Hudson, New York, and commanded by Captain Charles Barnard.
 Barnard, realizing that the castaways were unaware of the War of 1812, informed the survivors that they were at war with each other, but agreed to rescue them.
 Realizing that he would require more provisions for the expanded number of passengers, Barnard and a few others went out in a party to hunt for meat on the nearby New Island.
 During his absence, the British seized Nanina and left Barnard and his men on New Island.
 Barnard and his party were finally rescued by the British whalers Asp and Indispensable in November 1814.
 He later continued his career as a sealer and captain of the Charity in the South Shetlands in 1820-21.
 In 1829, Barnard wrote A Narrative of the Sufferings and Adventures of Capt.
 Charles Barnard detailing his life as a castaway.

 Voyage preparation

 Charles Barnard made an agreement with Messrs.
 John B. Murray and Son about a sealing expedition.
 The agreement stated that the company would buy a vessel that Barnard approved of, fit the ship with the necessary equipment, and fully stock the ship.
 It also stated that the company was to receive 52% of all the proceeds from the skins and oils produced, and Barnard would receive the other 48%.
 Messrs.
 Murrays purchased the brig Nanina, fitted her, and filled her with supplies and provisions.
 Barnard's plan for sealing was upon first arriving to get as many seal skins as possible, and then have Nanina sail back to New York, while Barnard and other crewmates would stay on the island.
 There they would continue to hunt seals while the ship sold the skins and oil and resupplied.
-Barnard chose Messrs, Fanning, Huner, and Peases to stay on the island with him when the ship left, and chose his father to sail Nanina to New York and back.
+Barnard chose Messrs, Fanning, Hunter, and Pease to stay on the island with him when the ship left, and chose his father to sail Nanina to New York and back.